Konstantin Kalinin

 Project managers ensure you get full access to our internal processes to always be aware of what is being worked on.
 As we move from sprint to sprint, you start getting early versions of the apps and documentation, which guarantees the project longevity.

 Once we have a stable market-ready version of the software, we can release it to the public.
-That usually takes about a week because we need to deploy web apps to a production environment, upload applications to app stores, and test all functionality once again.
+The deployment process usually takes at least a week because we need to deploy web apps to a production environment, upload applications to app stores, and test all functionality once again.

 A couple of things you need to know about agile specifics: